PavolMilcik/PavolMilcik/README.md

 * [Yablko](https://www.youtube.com/@RobWebSK)
 * [Learn2Code - Skillmea](https://skillmea.sk/)

-I extend my heartfelt gratitude to each of these sources for their invaluable contributions to my learning journey.[^1]
+I express my heartfelt gratitude to each of these sources for their invaluable contributions to my learning journey.[^1]

 ##

 "***Scio me nihil scire***"📖 *- each day brings the opportunity to learn something new, to upskill myself and to be better version of myself.*

-[^1]: **This is an enhanced version of your sentence by ChatGPT-3.5.**
+[^1]: **This is an enhanced version of my sentence by ChatGPT-3.5.**